tapassahoo/PIGS-simulations-for-nonlinear-rotors/README.md

    Analysis incomplete: Skipped data first 0

-:two: A list of simulations for **water molecules**

-The following parameters has been used for all simulations -
+The following parameters has been used for the below simulations -

 ```
 R    = 10.05 Angstrom